arocull/BoneJuice/README.md

     - **[Curl Bones](docs/examples/curl_bones.md)** - Offsets Euler rotations of all selected pose bones by the given rotation.
 Currently only works in Euler rotation mode.
 - Animation
     - **Bake All Actions** - Bakes all scene actions for the given armature.
-- Rendering
-    - **(Work In Progress) Batch Render NLA Tracks** - Individually render out each animated NLA track inside of all selected objects.
-Renders from all selected cameras.
-Great for game animation previews or spritesheets.

 # Installation
-Download the zip file from the releases area on GitHub, and then go to `Edit > Preferences > Add-ons` and then click `Install` in the top right, and select the zip file.
+Download the zip file from the releases area on GitHub, and then go to `Edit > Preferences > Add-ons` and then click `Install from Disk` in the top right dropdown, and select the zip file.
 Make sure the plugin it points to is enabled.

 If you want the latest version, use `$ make` (Linux-only) inside this folder to get a zip file, or simply zip up the `src` folder and install that instead.